-Heidi Randhava is the secretary of the RoundTable board .
+Heidi Randhava has been part of the Evanston RoundTable team since 2016, where she covers local news and events as a writer and photographer.
 Some of the threads that weave through Heidi’s personal and professional life include 25 years of communications and marketing experience and a deep commitment to community engagement and service.
-Since 2016 she has been part of the team at the Evanston RoundTable, where she has had the opportunity to sell print and digital advertising and cover local news and events as a writer and photographer.
 After receiving a Bachelor of Science in marketing and advertising from University of Illinois, Urbana-Champaign, she was a technical writer for the Xytel Group.
 She was the Adult Literacy Project Coordinator in the Adult and Continuing Education program housed at Evanston Township High School.
 She also served as Interim Executive Director for Evanston Community Development Corporation to develop and manage programming for the revitalization of Evanston’s Westside.
-Ms. Randhava is a 33-year Evanston resident and parent of two adult children who developed their love of learning and sense of community in Evanston public schools.
+Having resided in Evanston for more than 35 years, Heidi is the parent of two adult children who developed their love of learning and sense of community in Evanston public schools.
 She has served on the boards of a number of nonprofit organizations, including the Justin Wynn Fund and Oliver A. Ruff Educational & Mentoring Scholarship.

-Karen Young has 20 years of institutional investment experience as an research analyst and portfolio manager with Kidder Peabody & Company, Stein Roe & Farnham, Allstate Insurance and Silver Oak Services Partners.
+Karen Young is the board treasurer and CFO of the RoundTable.
+She has 20 years of institutional investment experience as a research analyst and portfolio manager with Kidder Peabody & Company, Stein Roe & Farnham, Allstate Insurance and Silver Oak Services Partners.
 She is a Chartered Financial Analyst (CFA), with a B.A. in Economics from Georgetown University and an M.B.A. from Northwestern’s Kellogg Graduate School of Management.
 She has served on the Evanston Public Library Investment Committee, First United Methodist Church of Evanston’s Finance and Investment Committees and District 65 and Evanston Township High School PTA Councils.
-She has volunteered with Hands-of-Peace and with the microfinance organization South Pacific Business Development.
-A recent contributor to the Evanston RoundTable, Karen has lived in Evanston for more than 20 years with her husband, Jim, and their three children.
+She has volunteered with Hands of Peace and with the microfinance organization South Pacific Business Development.
+A recent award-winning contributor to the Evanston RoundTable, Karen has lived in Evanston for more than 20 years with her husband, Jim, and their three children.